Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 Maret 2025 09.06.20 UTC
+- WIB: Minggu, 30 Maret 2025 10.40.30 UTC
-- WITA: Minggu, 30 Maret 2025 10.06.20 UTC
+- WITA: Minggu, 30 Maret 2025 11.40.30 UTC
-- WIT: Minggu, 30 Maret 2025 11.06.20 UTC
+- WIT: Minggu, 30 Maret 2025 12.40.30 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: technology
+Kategori: success